DataDog/apm-tutorial-golang/README.md

 # apm-tutorial-golang
-Tutorial for golang application used by APM Ecosystems team for agent setup in popular configurations
+Tutorial for Golang applications using the Datadog Agent in popular configurations

 # Installation